 (d) is forged or altered, or obtained as a direct result of fraud, by the subscriber or person claiming a prize.

-(3) If the details appearing on the receipted ticket are ambiguous, illegible or appear to be at odds with the information in the central gaming system records, the central gaming system records are taken to be the correct details in relation to that receipted ticket.
+(3) If the details appearing on the receipted ticket or digital entry are ambiguous, illegible or appear to be at odds with the information in the Commission’s central gaming system records, the Commission’s central gaming system records are taken to be the correct details in relation to that receipted ticket or digital entry.

+[Rule 11 amended: Gazette 6 Nov 2020 p.
+4157-8.]

-12. Which divisions can be won by a receipted ticket
+12. Which divisions can be won by a receipted ticket or entry

 (1) The holder of a receipted ticket or the purchaser of an entry under Part 2 Division 5 may claim a prize in only one division for each lotto game entered with that ticket or entry.